 Employment Outlook and Salary Information

 Archaeologists are also needed to confirm that historical locations and structures are not affected by construction projects.
 Archaeologists qualified for cultural resource management positions may see the greatest employment opportunities.
-As of 2013, the average annual salary for archaeologists and anthropologists was $61,420, according to the BLS.
+As of 2019, the median salary for archaeologists and anthropologists was $63,670, according to the BLS.